HydrogenPlumbing/hydrogen-protocol/README.md

 The Hydrogen Protocol (HP) is a Low Power Wide Area Network (LPWAN) roaming and interoperability framework for IoT networks that can be layered on top of existing IoT physical layers (PHY) protocols.
-The purpose HP is to enable development of unified IoT applications that can operate across a range IoT  technologies, network operators, and regulatory environments.
+The purpose HP is to enable development of unified IoT applications that can operate across a range of IoT  technologies, network operators, and regulatory environments.
 HP builds on existing Internet standards including IPv6 and the Border Gateway Protocol (BGP).